 Phase III

-The third phase of detoxification refers to a highly concentrated anti-porter (transport) system of proteins in the body.
-There are many anti-porters being researched, particularly P-glycoprotein, an anti-porter in the small intestine that moves toxins from cells into the gut.
-Another important protein known as blood-brain protein, is located in the kidneys, the blood brain barrier, and the liver.
+Phase III of detoxification refers to a highly-concentrated anti-porter (transport) system of proteins in the body.
+Many anti-porters are being researched, particularly P-glycoprotein, an anti-porter in the small intestine that moves toxins from cells into the gut.
+Another important protein, known as blood-brain protein, is located in the kidneys, the blood-brain barrier and the liver.
 This transport system ensures the movement of harmful compounds out of the cell and into the detoxification organs.

-A healthy diet and microbiome are key to the success of phase III, whereas digestive inflammation leads to the impairment of it.
-If phase III is compromised, an accumulation of toxins within the cell occurs.
-Errors in P-glycoprotein expression have been linked to Alzheimer’s disease, and suspected to play a role in stress management and inflammatory bowel disease.
+A healthy diet and microbiome are key to the success of Phase III, whereas digestive inflammation leads to its impairment.
+If Phase III is compromised, an accumulation of toxins within the cell occurs.
+Errors in P-glycoprotein expression have been linked to Alzheimer’s disease, and are suspected to play a role in stress management and inflammatory bowel disease.

 Due to the importance of these three phases, inefficient detoxification in any of the three phases can be detrimental.

-Because of the constant stress placed on our detoxification systems, following a plan like The Livy Method which consistently supports these three phases can greatly help to also support our detoxification system and help keep us healthy!
+Because of the constant stress placed on our detoxification systems, following The Livy Method, which consistently supports these three phases, can greatly help to also support our detoxification system and help keep us healthy.
 Let’s talk more about strategies to best support our body in detox.

 Limit alcohol